Hysocs/Hysocs/README.md

 <h2 align="center">📖 About Me 📖</h2>
 <p align="center">
-    I began my programming journey four years ago with JavaScript, creating scripts tailored for various tasks and applications.
-My insatiable curiosity led me to Lua, dedicating two years to honing my skills and crafting diverse functionalities.
-This hands-on experience paved the way for my introduction to Python, culminating in the development of <strong>CrossPixel</strong>, my inaugural Python project.
+    I started programming four years ago with JavaScript, building scripts for various tasks and applications.
+My interest in exploring different technologies led me to Lua, where I spent two years developing a range of functionalities.
+This experience eventually brought me to Python, and I completed my first project, <strong>CrossPixel</strong>, using the language.
 </p>

 ---

 <h2 align="center">🔍 Specializations & Interests 🔍</h2>
 <p align="center">
-    My passion lies in optimizing code, aiming for the utmost efficiency and minimalism.
-I take pride in viewing projects from a user's perspective, which drives me to anticipate and address potential user errors or misconceptions.
-This user-centric approach is backed by the success of my Lua project, which remains bug-free and error-free since its release over a year ago.
-My dedication to comprehensive testing ensures that every feature and potential point of failure undergoes rigorous scrutiny before deployment.
+    I focus on writing efficient, streamlined code and always aim to design with the end-user in mind.
+Anticipating user needs and potential issues is a key part of my process, which is reflected in the stability of my Lua project, which has been running smoothly without errors for over a year.
+I prioritize thorough testing to ensure every feature is fully functional and reliable before release.
 </p>
 <br/>
 <hr/>